devansh27201/TIC-TAC-TOE-USING-PYTHON/README.md

 This is my tic tac toe code made using python which runs just fine.
 It will run in terminal and will give you a nice gameplay with computer.
 This tic tac toe is based on "random" function available in python.
-Feel free to comment ane give some advice on my code.Do post your suggestions if you think that the code needs to improve.
+Feel free to comment and give some advice on my code.Do post your suggestions if you think that the code needs to improve.